 Charles is a founder and co-director of the Yale Law School’s Supreme Court Clinic, which is among the largest and most successful appellate advocacy programs in the nation.
-Over the past six years, students in the Yale Clinic have worked on almost 50 cases in the Supreme Court at the merits and certiorari petition stages.
+Over the past nine years, students in the Yale Clinic have worked on more than 75 cases in the Supreme Court at the merits and certiorari petition stages.
 Charles’ work with the Yale Clinic is part of a substantial pro bono practice in which he has handled civil rights, immigration, voting, and criminal law cases; Charles has argued six of these cases pro bono in the US Supreme Court.

 In addition, Charles is a member of the Board of Advisors of Georgetown University Law Center’s Supreme Court Institute.
-He also has served as a faculty member in the National Association of Attorneys General (NAAG) Supreme Court advocacy program and is a judge in NAAG’s annual “Best Supreme Court Brief” competition.
+He has served as a faculty member in the National Association of Attorneys General (NAAG) Supreme Court advocacy program and is a judge in NAAG’s annual “Best Supreme Court Brief” competition.
 He is a regular participant in moot courts for NAAG, the Chamber of Commerce, and the Georgetown Supreme Court Institute.
-He has published widely on the Supreme Court, the Constitution, and appellate advocacy, and he is one of the co-authors of Mayer Brown’s treatise on practice in the federal courts of appeals.
+He has published widely on the Supreme Court, the Constitution, and appellate advocacy, most recently in the Harvard Law Review Forum

-Prior to joining Mayer Brown, Charles served as Special Counsel for the State and Local Legal Center (1988–1990) and as Assistant to the Solicitor General, US Department of Justice (1984–1988), where he had primary responsibility for handling the government’s Supreme Court litigation in the areas of banking and securities regulation.
+Prior to joining Mayer Brown, Charles served as Special Counsel for the State and Local Legal Center (1988–1990) and as Assistant to the Solicitor General, US Department of Justice (1984–1988), where he had primary responsibility for handling the federal government’s Supreme Court litigation in the areas of banking and securities regulation.
 From 1982 to 1984, he worked with another law firm in Washington, DC.
-Earlier, Charles served as Law Clerk to Justice Harry A. Blackmun, US Supreme Court (1981–1982) and to Chief Judge Spottswood W. Robinson III, US Court of Appeals for the District of Columbia Circuit (1980–1981).
+Earlier, Charles served as a law clerk to Justice Harry A. Blackmun, US Supreme Court (1981–1982) and to Chief Judge Spottswood W. Robinson III, US Court of Appeals for the District of Columbia Circuit (1980–1981).